Efficient Federated Meta-Learning over Multi-Access Wireless Networks: Federated Meta-Learning over Wireless Networks

 We begin with analyzing the properties of the optimal solution in the next lemma. \begin{lemma} Denote the transmission delay regarding $\bm{z}^*$ and $\bm{p}^*$ as $\delta^*$, \ie,

 The following relation holds

 and $p^*_i$ can be expressed by

-\end{lemma} \begin{proof} The detailed proof is presented in Appendix \ref{proof:lem_delta} of the technical report \cite{technicalreport}. \end{proof} Lemma \ref{lemma:delta} indicates that the optimal transmission power can be derived as a closed-form via \eqref{eq:Delta_2}, given the RB allocation and transmission delay.
+\end{lemma} \begin{proof}[Sketch of Proof] We prove \eqref{eq:Delta_3} by contradiction and \eqref{eq:Delta_2} by solving the corresponding transformed problem.
+The detailed proof is presented in Appendix \ref{proof:lem_delta} of the technical report \cite{technicalreport}. \end{proof} Lemma \ref{lemma:delta} indicates that the optimal transmission power can be derived as a closed-form via \eqref{eq:Delta_2}, given the RB allocation and transmission delay.
 Lemma \ref{lemma:delta} also implies that for any RB allocation strategy $\tilde{\bm{z}}$ and transmission delay $\tilde{\delta}$ (not necessarily optimal), equation \eqref{eq:Delta_2} provides the ``optimal'' transmission power under $\tilde{\bm{z}}$ and $\tilde{\delta}$ as long as \eqref{eq:Delta_3} is satisfied.
 Based on that, we have the following result. \begin{theorem} Denote $\mu_{i,m}\coloneqq(I_m+BN_0)(2^\frac{S}{B\delta^*}-1)/h_i$.
 Given transmission delay $\delta^*$, the optimal RB allocation strategy can be obtained by

 where